rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 ### More articles to do:

--   Moore, G.E.
-(1925).
-A Defense of Common Sense.
 -   Putnam, H. (1982).
 Three Kinds of Scientific Realism.
 -   Putnam, H. (1982).
 Why There Isn't a Ready-Made World.
 -   Fine, A. (1984).
 The Natural Ontological Attitude.